Good Returns provides a new, sustainable way for corporations to create value for themselves while building a better world for all.

 They do not create major negative side effects as part of their programs.
 If an organization is working to address poverty, but their program results in a major negative impact on the environment they would not qualify as an Impact Organization.

-The role of Impact Organizations in the Good Returns model is pretty simple - to create impact.
+The role of Impact Organizations in the Good Returns model is pretty simple - to create impact using funding from Cycles.
 Since they have a financially and operationally model for addressing key humanitarian challenges, they are uniquely positioned to use interest-free loan capital to scale their work and increase social impact.

 In addition to utilizing the capital to create impact, Good Returns also works with the Impact Organizations to document powerful stories of the work being completed in order to share them through the platform of participating companies.
 By sharing these stories, awareness is raised and relationships are formed, often resulting in increased resources that can be used for further scaling the organization’s impact model.